cordwella/vortensity_evolution/README.md

 CR23 extended this to reconstruct the surface density of a disk from its vortensity.

-CR24
+CR24 derived a linear model of surface density evolution that takes in
+$f_{\text{dep}} = \Sigma^{-1} \partial F/\partial R$ as an input and
+estimates the future evolution.
+See the paper for details.

 ## Changes from the published papers
-This repository includes an adjustment of $2 \pi$ multiplied to
-$\Delta \zeta$.
-This was an error in the original paper due to a mistaken normalisation, the evidence for this shift is shown in the python notebook example and a correction from the original authors is forthcoming.
+This repository fixes an error in the fitting parameters for $\Delta \chi$ in CR21.
+This was an error in the original paper due to a mistake in normalisiation.

 ## Use in further work
 These codes may be freely distributed and modified as long as credit to the author (Amelia J. Cordwell) remains.
-Any use in a scientific publication should cite both this repository, and the relevant papers.
+Any use in a scientific publication should cite this repository, Cimerman & Rafikov (2021) and Cordwell & Rafikov (2024).

 ## Referenced papers